What is Co-Funding ?

 Co-Funding for Levy Payers

-If you are a levy-paying employer then the full 100% cost of the apprenticeship training you agree with us can be paid directly from the funds in your Apprenticeship Service Account (ASA).
-(See our Levy Recovery page for further explanation).
-But there are circumstances under which your organisation will also be able to access co-funding:
+If you are a levy-paying employer then the full 100% cost of the apprenticeship training you agree with us can be paid directly from the funds in your Apprenticeship Service Account (See our Levy Recovery page for further.
+When you have recovered all of your apprenticeship levy but still want to continue to develop your workforce you can still do so through co – funding.

-Either way, once your Levy funds have been fully committed Government will step in with additional co-funding at 90% of any Levy shortfall, leaving you as the employer to contribute the remaining 10%.
+Once your Levy funds have been committed Government will contribute 95% of any Levy shortfall, leaving you as the employer to contribute the remaining 5%.